 Rabaud came from musical family background.
 His father was a cellist and professor of cello at the Paris Conservatoire, his mother was a singer, and several other relatives were musical as well.
 Among Rabaud’s chamber music was Solo De Concours for clarinet and piano, which is a virtuosic piece written for the competition in 1901 for contests at the Conservatoire.

 4. Lean On by Major Lazer (Four Play clarinet Music Video Cover)

 “Lean On” is a popular song recorded by an American electronic group, Major Lazer.
-The song was written by MØ, Diplo, (a Major Lazer member) and DJ Snake, who also produced the song.
-In addition to it being an electronic song described as a house ballad, it is also a dance. ”Lean On” was a huge success, reaching the top of the charts in many countries, and was named as Spotify’s most streamed song of all times.
+The song was written by MØ, Diplo, (a Major Lazer member), and DJ Snake, who also produced the song.
+In addition to it being an electronic song described as a house ballad, it is also a dance. ”Lean On” was a huge success, reaching the top of the charts in many countries, and was named as Spotify’s most-streamed song of all time.
 As far as its composition, according to the sheet music, “Lean On” is composed in G minor with a tempo of a hundred beats per minute.